influxdata/telegraf/plugins/inputs/openconfig_telemetry/README.md

 [[inputs.openconfig_telemetry]]
   server = ["localhost:1883"]

-  ## Frequency to get data in seconds
+  ## Frequency to get data in milliseconds
-  sampleFrequency = 1
+  sampleFrequency = 2000

   ## Sensors to subscribe for
   ## A identifier for each sensor can be provided in path by separating with space
   ## Else sensor path will be used as identifier
   sensors = [
-   "/oc/firewall/usage",
-   "interfaces /oc/interfaces/",
+   "/interfaces/",
+   "collection /components/ /lldp",
   ]

+  ## x509 Certificate to use with TLS connection.
+If it is not provided, an insecure
+  ## channel will be opened with server
+  certFile = "/path/to/x509_cert_file"

+  ## Option to debug incoming protobuf encoded data
+  debug = true

   ## Data format to consume.
   ## Each data format has it's own unique set of configuration options, read